Conarius/Neovim-IDE/README.md

 # Neovim-IDE

-This is my Neovim config with everything you need for a full fledged IDE experience
+This is my Neovim config with everything you need for a full fledged IDE experience.
+Based on NvChad.

 ## Features